Body found at Swallow’s Beach, Tobago, identified

 News

-Police on the scene at Swallow’s beach, Pigeon Point Road, on Wednesday, after a body was found floating in the water. – Photo by David Reid
+Police on the scene at Swallow’s beach, Pigeon Point Road, on Wednesday, after a body, now identified as 84-year-old Friedhelm Knie, was found floating in the water.
+Photo by David Reid

 The man whose body was found floating in waters at Swallow’s Beach, Tobago, on Wednesday has been identified as 84-year-old Friedhelm Knie.